Down These Mean Streets: Racial Identity

 Racial identity is a prevalent topic in Down These Mean Streets.
 The book tells the story of Piri, a Puerto Rican black man, who has to navigate through a complex system of discrimination and racial prejudice in the USA.
 Piri’s story portrays the difficulty of navigating through different racial identities.
 He has a Latino identity because of his Puerto Rican origin.
 However, he also has a black identity because his physical features relate him directly with the black community.
-The conflicting positions of both identities put Piri in the difficult choice to affirm both identities in the strict racial binary formation of the US.
+The conflicting positions of both identities forces Piri to make the difficult choice to affirm both identities in the strict black-white binary racial classification formation of the US.
 Piri struggles in how he should identify himself in order to be accepted by his community.
-For the most part, he identifies himself only as a Puerto Rican, maybe because his "momma", who is from Puerto Rican ancestry affirmed this racial origin to Piri since he was a child.
+For the most part, he identifies himself only as a Puerto Rican, maybe because his "momma", who is of Puerto Rican ancestry affirmed this racial origin to Piri since he was a child.

 However, there is also the chance that Piri is aware of the privilege that the Latino heritage has in contrast to the black one.
-This awareness would have made Piri to use his Latino ancestry in order to prevent any discrimination that could arise because of his condition as a black man.
+This awareness would have caused Piri to use his Latino ancestry in order to prevent any discrimination that could arise because of his condition as a black man.
 In the book, there are various scenes where Piri claims his Latino identity in order to prevent further discrimination against him.
 For instance, when the Italian children were bullying him in the Italian part of Harlem; or when a white girl in his high school asked him about his identity in an almost derogatory way.
 Also, with Brew, Piri constantly tries to denote his Latin identity over the black one.
 At the end, however, Piri realizes that “his personal racial identity does not matter when faced up to his physical appearance.”